chrisputnam9/chrome-google-keep-full-screen/README.md

 ## Warning
 Use this extension at your own risk.
 It shouldn't cause problems, but I can't make any guarantees, so back up critical notes.

-## Note
+## Notes
     1. This extension only works with the web version of Google Keep (eg. https://keep.google.com/keep/) - it won't work with the "app" version (the one you might install and launch from your app menu -ie. for offline use).
     2. At this time, clicking the extension icon itself does not toggle anything - click the full-screen icon added to the note itself to toggle full-screen on and off.

 ## Instructions
-Full-screen is enabled by default when you install the extension.
-As of 1.1.1, full-screen is supported for creating new notes in addition to editing notes.
-Use the icon at the bottom of the note to toggle full-screen on and off as needed.
+ - Full-screen is enabled by default when you install the extension.
+ - Use the icon at the bottom of the note to toggle full-screen on and off as needed.
+ - Your selection will be remembered between notes and sessions.

 ### Demo
 ![Google Keep Full Screen Screenshot](https://raw.githubusercontent.com/chrisputnam9/chrome-google-keep-full-screen/master/images/demo_1.2.1.gif)